alchemesh/candlestick-app/README.md

 ***NOTE: The RabbitMQ broker service does not need a repository and can be deployed using the RabbitMQ Docker image***

+Each repository is responsible for its own CI/CD pipeline, leveraging Github Actions to accomplish this.
+With the exclusion of MYSQL, unit testing, coverage testing, building, deployment, and integration testing are done from the pipeline to ensure build changes are precise, and do not provide any unwanted behaviors.

 ## How it works ##